 Hordes of critics weighed in on the themes and aesthetic strengths of Bong Joon-Ho's Parasite when it won a 2020 Oscar for Best Picture, and one also for writing and directing.
 One interesting aspect of the film though was under-discussed.
-That was how it continues a long East Asian tradition of literary work that explore frauds, illusions, and things not being as they appear, or feign, to be.
+That was how it continues a long East Asian tradition of literary work that explores frauds, illusions, and things not being as they appear, or feign, to be.
 Don't believe us?
 Check out this hilarious, surreal, and disturbing flash nonfiction piece from the Qing dynasty that explores just that below.
-Many thanks to 3:AM Magazine in Paris which first published this piece.
+Many thanks to 3:AM Magazine, which first published this piece.

 Real Life in the Capital by Ji Yun*